Meixian1/Mod3FanaticTea/README.md

 # Mod3FanaticTea

 - Introduction: FanaticTea is intended to serve as an E-Commerce website focusing on the tea brand: Fanatic Tea.
-Tea lovers can shop for high-quality natural tea ingredients and customize their own tea assortments.
+Tea lovers can shop for high-quality natural tea ingredients and customize their own tea products and assortments.

 - Ecommerce Site / WebApp Screenshots: